2017 Montana Legislature

 (b) The annual pesticide registration fee may not be less than $130 a year or more than $145 a year.
 The department may adjust by rule the registration fee to maintain adequate funding for the purposes of this chapter.

-(5) (a) The department shall assess a special needs fee for each pesticide registered, emergency exemption requested, special local need registration, or experimental-use permit registration to fund the Montana state university extension service.
+(5) (a) The department shall assess a special needs fee for each pesticide registered, emergency exemption requested, special local need registration, or experimental-use permit registration to fund BE USED FOR the Montana state university extension service PESTICIDE EDUCATION PROGRAM FOR THE PURPOSE OF COORDINATING THE CERTIFICATION AND TRAINING OF FARM APPLICATORS.
 The fee must be used for farm pesticide applicator certification and training programs.

 (b) The department may adjust by rule the special needs fee to maintain adequate funding for farm pesticide applicator certification and training programs.
 The fee may not be less than $8 a year or more than $11 a year.